angeli-dev/prog2022/Simple-Cpp-Setup-main/README.md

 ### Static analysis

 [Check this out](https://julesfouchy.github.io/Learn--Clean-Code-With-Cpp/lessons/static-analysis-and-sanitizers) to learn why you would want to use static analysis and how to do it.

+# Read lessons

+* Introduction
+* Install a compiler
+* Use an IDE
+* Use Git
+* Use a debugger
+* Use a formatting tool
+* Use static analysers
+* Naming
+* Stack vs Heap
+* Consistency in style
+* Write small functions
+* Make it work, then make it good